 - Agree to accept a commission and serve in the Army on Active Duty or in a Reserve Component (Army Reserve or Army National Guard)

-- Serve full time in the Army for four years
+- Serve full time in the army for a minimum of 4 years

 - Selected Cadets may choose to serve part time in the Army Reserve or Army National Guard while pursuing a civilian career